Interview with the Author

 What are you reading at the moment?

-The coddling of the American mind by Jonathan Hiadt.
-I donʼt read fiction – ever!
+The coddling of the American mind by Jonathan Haidt.
+I donʼt read fiction.

-If you had to dispense advice to your fellow colleagues it would be?
+If you had to dispense advice to your fellow colleagues what would? it be

 I wonʼt.